| DELTA CHAMAEL |

 OBJECT DESCRIPTION AND IMAGE SESSION

 Near the South Celestial Pole lies the small constellation of Chamaeleon, with some nice gems to offer.
-In this case a lovely pair of stars with color contrast known by Delta 1 & 2 Chamaeleontis.
-The primary is a pale icy blue while the secondary is a yellowish.
+In this case a lovely pair of stars with colour contrast known by Delta 1 & 2 Chamaeleontis.
+Delta 1 is the dimmer of the two main stars with a yellow to red colour.
+Delta 2 is the brightest one with a pale blue colour.
 Both are very good visual targets for binoculars and telescopes.
 They do not show the contrast of Albireo in Cygnus and this two are not related to each other.
 They are just placed in perspective.

-The Southern Pole is quite polluted in my backyard, but not an obstacle for this pretty target.
+The Southern Pole is quite polluted in my backyard.

 It is the southerner object I have imaged so far.
 The mount made lots of corrections in DEC while imaging very short exposures.